johannesulf/johannesulf.github.io/pages/code.md

 ## dsigma

 Together with Song Huang, I have developed an easy-to-use galaxy-galaxy lensing pipeline.
 This pipeline has been built to be computationally efficient and also universally applicable.
-For example, it can be used with shape catalogs from SDSS, KiDS, HSC and CFHTLenS.
+For example, it can be used with shape catalogs from DECADE DES, HSC, and KiDS.
 The documentation includes many examples of how to use dsigma to obtain galaxy-galaxy lensing measurements from publicly available shape catalogs.

 [<i class="fab fa-fw fa-python"></i> PyPI](https://pypi.org/project/dsigma/){: .btn .btn--primary } [<i class="fab fa-fw fa-github"></i> GitHub](https://github.com/johannesulf/dsigma){: .btn .btn--primary } [<i class="fas fa-book"></i> Docs](https://dsigma.readthedocs.io/en/latest/){: .btn .btn--primary }